 The MESA Center is located in the Science and Engineering building room 46.

-Cynthia Quintanilla is the counselor for all STEM students (STEM = “Science, Technology, Engineering, and Mathematics”).
-STEM students are those majoring in one of the STEM fields and are in calculus-based STEM classes.
+STEM students are those majoring in one of the STEM fields (Science, Technology, Engineering, and Mathematics) and are in calculus-based STEM classes.

 Tutoring is a wonderful service available to all currently enrolled Bakersfield College students.
 Our primary goal is to help you succeed in your academic endeavors and best of all it is a FREE service.
 Our one-on-one peer tutoring is done by trained and certified students who can assist you with most Bakersfield College courses.
 We look forward to seeing you!